pollen-robotics/reachy-legacy/doc/Reachy Quickstart.md

  * You can find more information on the documentation of the poppy project: https://docs.poppy-project.org/ Most code should also work for the Reachy robot.

+  * If needed you can remotely connect to the raspberry pi and access all embedded software.
+You can login using ssh (login: poppy & password: poppy)